Prospective Students & Postdocs

 Thank you very much for your interest in my lab at the University of Maine’s Darling Marine Center.

-Prospective graduate students: I am recruiting a Masters student as part of our NSF-funded ecosystem science graduate training program.
-If you are interested in joining us in September 2025, please read about the program and reach out to me after September 1, 2024 to learn more.
-I also encourage you to reach out to other faculty affiliated with the School of Marine Sciences and the EES Grad Program if you are interested in pursuing marine conservation science at the University of Maine.
+Prospective graduate students: I am not currently recruiting new graduate students.
+I encourage you to reach out to other faculty affiliated with the School of Marine Sciences, this NSF-funded ecosystem science graduate training program. and the EES Graduate Program if you are interested in pursuing marine conservation science at the University of Maine.